spaghettiplants/college_sports_teams/README.md

   # Background for Version 2 ✌🏼
   In this iteration, we analyze the Expenses to Revenue ratios of the entire system - that is, we develop the ratios by adding the expenses and revenues for all colleges by a year.
 This leaves us with a set of ratios for each sport by gender.

-Thus, the new research question for this scenario is:
+  ## Research Question 🙋🏻
   For each year from 2010 to 2018, how many sports have a difference in their expenses to revenue ratio by gender?

-  The null and alternative hypothesis are as follows:
+  ## Null and Alternative Hypotheses👨🏻‍🔬
   **H0:** On average, sport teams of public 4-year universities spend the same ratio of funds on men's and women's teams when normalized by the ratio of revenue funds.